Pipeline doesn’t grow on trees.

 They both need focused salesperson activity.

-So here are 5 recommendations refocus on neglected accounts.
+So, here are five recommendations that will help you refocus on neglected accounts.
 Especially those customers and prospects that are key accounts.

 Recommendation 1 – Define Key Accounts